How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 You’ve probably seen official emergency alerts on your device.
 These are the serious ones, like AMBER alerts for missing children or severe weather warnings.

-Government alerts are a type of emergency alert sent by official bodies to provide timely and critical information.
+Government alerts are emergency alerts issued by official bodies to provide timely and critical information.

 While you can’t send these official emergency alerts yourself, the same principle of getting someone’s attention applies to personal situations.
-You need a way to send alerts that are important, and thankfully, your iPhone has options for that.
+You need a way to send important alerts, and thankfully, your iPhone offers options for that.

 Why You Might Need to Send an Alert to a Phone